ntr0pie/ntr0pie.github.io/docs/source/files/about.rst

 | I'm currently a graduate student at Carnegie Mellon, majoring in Electrical and Computer Engineering.
 I’m primarily interested in μArch and digital design, with a secondary focus in VLSI design.

 | I spend many hours each week trying to understand computers so I can get them to understand me better.
-When I’m not working with computers, it’s usually: books, video games, running or meditation
+When I’m not working with computers, it’s usually: books, video games, guitar, running or meditation

 | I'm currently reading Mahagatha by Satyarth Nayak and playing Uncharted 4: A Thief's End